SaySayTakamura/CWSDK/README.md

 Note: This branch is a fork of Nichiren(TheTrueOneShots) latest commit, we will be updating from now on with some enhancements that affect delevopers and players.

-The following sections will be updated for make it easier for beginners to start their modding journey.
+The following sections will be updated to make it easier for beginners to start their modding journey.

  ## Getting started